ManiOmranifar/ManiOmranifar/README.md

 - **Contextual Understanding** - Building memory architectures that maintain information relationships across interactions
 - **Dynamic Adaptation** - Designing frameworks that modify behavior in response to environmental changes
 - **Natural Interfaces** - Developing communication systems that understand human intent through natural language

 I aim to bridge the gap between theoretical AI research and practical applications, creating systems that not only execute tasks but understand the context and purpose behind them.

-I aim to bridge the gap between theoretical AI research and practical applications, creating systems that not only execute tasks but understand the context and purpose behind them.